wheremyfoodat/Gameboy-logs/README.md

 **Note**: All logs are zipped.
 The Blargg10 and Blargg11 one had to be zipped **twice** cause they're too :beeg:

-**Side Note**: DMG boot ROM log has one of Blargg cpu-instrs (individual) loaded into memory, important when `PC:$00F4` as that computes the checksum validation.
-To ensure a match with this DMG boot ROM log, load one of the Blargg 1-11 cpu_instrs roms (they all have the same checksum).
-If you load in any other ROM, the checksum will differ, so the log at `PC:$00F4` will differ slightly.
+**Side Note**: The bootrom log has one of the individual Blargg CPU tests loaded into memory, which is important when the bootrom computes the cart checksum.
+To ensure a matching log, load one of the Blargg 1-11 cpu_instrs ROMs (they all have the same checksum).
+If you load in any other ROM, the checksum will differ, so the log will also differ slightly (Checksum calculation happens at the end of the bootrom, starting from PC = 0x00F4)

 Format: [registers] (mem[pc] mem[pc+1] mem[pc+2] mem[pc+3])